dynamis/foxkeh-overlay/README.md

-# fxos-cracked
+# foxkeh-overlay
-Addon for Firefox OS that gives the illusion of having a cracked screen.
+Addon for Firefox OS that take Foxkeh always with you.